hangxie/parquet-tools/USAGE.md

 ### Parquet File Location

-`parquet-tools` can read and write parquet files from file system or AWS S3 bucket, you need to have proper permission on the file you are going to process.
+`parquet-tools` can read and write parquet files from file system, AWS Simple Storage Service (S3) bucket and Google Cloud Storage (GCS) bucket, you need to have proper permission on the file you are going to process.

 #### File System